fbpx

 How Do Abrazo’s Adoptions Work?

 You may be wondering “what is open adoption?”
-The short answer is that open adoption is the (very open) secret of how Abrazo’s adoptions work out so well, and have for more than 28 years and counting.
+The short answer is that open adoption is the (very open) secret of how Abrazo’s adoptions work out so well, and have for more than 30 years (and counting.)

-Open adoption arrangements at Abrazo can allow for the adults to agree to exchange periodic updates and photos, and to talk and/or text or see each other on occasion, but common courtesy and mutual respect are always a crucial part of every open adoption relationship, of course.
-(As the legal parents, the adoptive parents have to decide what access or communication should (or should not) involve the child, until the adoptee is an adult and can decide for themself.
+Open adoption arrangements at Abrazo may allow for the adults to agree to exchange updates and photos, and to talk and/or text or see each other on occasion.
+Common courtesy and mutual respect are always a crucial part of every open adoption relationship, of course.
+(As the legal parents, the adoptive parents have to decide what access or communication should involve the child, until the adoptee is an adult and can decide for themselves.)
 Have more questions?
 Call Abrazo (1-210-342-5683 or 1-800-454-5683) and let’s talk about what feels right for you.

-Abrazo believes in fully open adoption, because it’s based on honesty and trust and we know these things are good for children!
-Open adoption is not about “co-parenting”–it’s about cooperation and commitments that honor the welfare of all parties involved.
-It may seem scary if you don’t know what it’s about?
+Abrazo believes in open adoption, because it’s based on honesty and trust and we know these things are good for children!
+Open adoption is not about “co-parenting”– it’s about cooperation and commitments that honor the welfare of all parties involved.
+It may seem overwhelming, at first?
 But in its simplest form, openness is about keeping kids connected to the truth, and that’s a good thing.
 (Remember, though: adoption is a permanent solution, so it should never be used to resolve a temporary problem.)
-Openness doesn’t make adoption easier, but it can definitely make it better (especially for adoptees.)
+Openness doesn’t make adoption easier, but it can definitely make it better– especially for adoptees.

 Open adoption is a kinder, gentler way to doing adoption, for adoptees, birthparents and adoptive parents.
 It enhances identity formation for adoptees, so they grow up with a healthier sense of who they are and where they belong.
 Open adoption can help lessen some of the post-adoption loss and regrets that birthparents in closed adoptions traditionally experienced.
 And open adoption helps adoptive parents feel more secure in their parenting role, too.
-They feel more secure in their bonding and attachments, knowing they have the birthparent’s blessing to love their child/ren.
+They feel more certain of their bonds and attachments, knowing they have the birthparent’s blessing to love their child/ren always.

 What Are the Laws Concerning Openness?